ppanthasen/auto-nav-ros2/README.md

 This repository presents the autonomous navigation module developed for a simulated house-organizing robot using **ROS2**, **Nav2**, and **Gazebo**.
 The robot was designed to operate in an unknown indoor environment, explore the space, and perform basic organization tasks.

-> 🧾 This module is part of a larger project from **MIE1075: Autonomous Systems Engineering**, University of Toronto.
+> 🧾 This module is part of a larger project from **MIE1075**, University of Toronto.
 > 🛠️ Repo focuses on **navigation logic only**.
 Manipulation and system integration were handled separately.